 Every generation has its trends, including trends with drug use, millennials and their drugs are no different.
 From bootlegging in the 1920s as a response to the prohibition to the federal government declaring the war on drugs in the 1970s, substance abuse has always been widespread in modern American life.

 When it comes to substance abuse and drug addiction, we as a society are more reactive than proactive.
 Too often, substance abuse intervention is forgotten, a person’s substance abuse goes unnoticed, unchecked, or ignored until a physical or mental health problem forces their loved ones to acknowledge that a serious drug addiction problem has developed and that something must be done about it.

-Dealing with an alcoholic parent has a more significant impact of alcoholism on children than most are aware.
+Dealing with an alcoholic parent has a more significant impact of alcohol abuse on children than most are aware.
 Not just alcoholism, but an addiction of any kind causes problems for the substance abuser’s family finances, psychological well-being, and physical health.